Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

 ```

 **Question 48
-A data engineer has a MLFlow model logged in a given ìmodel_urlî.
+A data engineer has a MLFlow model logged in a given ‚Äúmodel_url‚Äù.
 They have registered the model as a Spark UDF using the following code:
-The data engineer wants to apply this model UDF to a test dataset loaded in the ìtest_dfî DataFrame in order to calculate predictions in a new column ìpredictionî
+The data engineer wants to apply this model UDF to a test dataset loaded in the ‚Äútest_df‚Äù DataFrame in order to calculate predictions in a new column ‚Äúprediction‚Äù
 Which of the following code blocks allows the data engineer to accomplish this task ?**